Humans are Mortal

 The word “mortal” means “subject to death.”
 Many today believe they have souls that are not subject to death or are immortal.
-But are humans immortal according to the Bible?
+But what does the Bible teach?
 Contrary to popular belief, the scripture never teaches that humans have an immortal part in them that is distinct from their bodies.

 The Bible teaches that man is mortal (Job 4:17).
 The Scripture never once uses the term “immortal soul.” souls do die!
 Humans are souls, “The soul who sins shall die” (Ezekiel 18:20).
 The concept of an undying, immortal soul goes against the Bible.

 The very first reference to death occurs in the book of Genesis.
 God had placed two distinct trees in the garden.
 One was called the tree of life, which bore fruit that gave immortality to those who ate it.
 The other was called the tree of knowledge of good and evil.
 Adam and Eve were warned by God that eating form this forbidden tree would result in their deaths.

 “And the LORD God commanded the man, saying, “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:16,17).
-Satan said to Eve. “you will not surely die” (Genesis 3:4).
+But Satan said to Eve. “you will not surely die” (Genesis 3:4).
 He assured her that even if she ate of the tree of the knowledge of good and evil, she would not experience death, contradicting what God had said.